Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Frankly speaking, it is an easy game if you are familiar with the mechanism and available tools.
 It only starts to get challenging when you impose additional restrictions.

+Metric for the difficulty of challenge:

+- how long you need to finish a challenge
+- how hard you have to think about it
+- how many tricks and critical points you found during the process

+The basic principle is to use strictly restricted resource and limited tools to get all enemies down.

 You are welcome to contribute your own saves with your rules.

 添加了中文翻译.
 (2020/12/28)